Relay Throw

 Common mistakes

-• Standing still to receive the relay throw instead of moving toward the target, adding unnecessary time before the second throw
+- Standing still to receive the ball instead of already moving toward the target, adding time before the second leg

-• Failing to communicate clearly which base the relay should go to, causing hesitation or a throw to the wrong target
+- Failing to agree on the target base, causing hesitation or a delivery to the wrong bag

 In SwingVantage Motion Lab

-SwingVantage Motion Lab can review a relay man's footwork and transfer timing on tracked reps, showing whether time is being lost in positioning, the catch, or the release.
+SwingVantage Motion Lab can review footwork and transfer timing on tracked reps.
+This shows whether time is being lost in the approach, the catch, or the release.

 Frequently asked questions

-A relay man is typically positioned well out in the outfield grass to shorten a very long throw into two legs; a cutoff man is closer to the infield, positioned in the throwing lane to potentially intercept a throw headed to a base or home plate.
+Depth and purpose.
+The middle man here goes well out into the outfield grass to shorten a very long distance into two legs.
+A cutoff man stays closer to the infield and exists mainly to intercept a ball already heading to a base.

 Related guides & benchmarks